t2trg/2017-03-ocf/README.md

 The Embassy meeting room of Ambassade Hotel.

-Note that the meeeting room is about 100 meters from the hotel.
+Note that the meeting room is about 100 meters from the hotel.
 The address of the room is Singel 328, Amsterdam. [(see Google Maps)](https://goo.gl/maps/4wjoegcgBEs).

 ### Remote participation